aimusubi/aimusubi/README.md

 - **LLM Frontend**
   - Open WebUI wired directly to AIMusubi’s OpenAPI schema

 > **AIMusubi includes a full operator-grade toolchain (nmap, masscan, fping, SNMP utilities, DNS tools, traceroute, iproute2, etc.) so your environment has the same diagnostic visibility as a real NetOps workflow.
-Please use carefully and in a lab only**
+Please use carefully and in a lab environment only**

 All installed and wired together via **bare-metal** or **Docker** bootstrap.